Looking to buy a top-of-the-range professional saxophone that has a vintage look and sound, but with all the technical security of a brand new horn?

 For this reason, and many more, Selmer Paris’s range of “Reference” saxophones is a great compromise: vintage jazz tradition mixed with 21st century manufacturing.

-You can order a brand new saxophone – complete with the usual guarantees of getting an instrument direct from the factory – but still experience the magic of a horn from one of the golden eras of manufacturing.
+You can order a totally new saxophone – complete with the usual guarantees of getting an instrument direct from the factory – but still experience the magic of a horn from one of the golden eras of manufacturing.

 These are absolute top-of-the-range instruments, played by some of the biggest names in jazz, and in this article we’re going to review the Selmer Reference 54 and the Reference 36 saxophones – which are available in both tenor and alto sax versions.